kmehltretter82/frama-c-linux/KERNEL.md

 flag only provable protocol violations such as dereferencing or freeing an encoded error.

+Revision `29cce175b1` implements that initial checker as the optional `kernel-checks` plug-in.
+It classifies Eva values at reads, writes, indirect calls, and common deallocator calls, while leaving mixtures and unknown values unreported.
+Focused 32-bit and 64-bit tests pass, and a reduced replay of Linux commit `ee30dd2909d8b98619f4341c70ec8dc8e155ab02` reports one violation before the Open vSwitch fix and zero after it.

+A direct run from `ovs_flow_cmd_set` on the complete current translation unit exits successfully but reaches only 4 of 241 defined functions and 13 of 104 entry-reachable statements before argument-validity alarms eliminate the important paths.
+Deeper generic Eva context initialization exceeded 150- and 180-second limits.
+Its zero checker findings are therefore explicitly
+inconclusive: the next semantic milestone is a bounded kernel entry state plus models for netlink attributes, `sk_buff` ownership, allocation, and cleanup.

 The next candidates are:

 1. lock and execution-context mistakes, including sleeping in atomic context;